 This survey of art from the Renaissance to the present builds visual understanding through close study of individual works of art in various media, including painting, sculpture, architecture, and photography.
-Connections between art works and their cultural contexts are emphasized, as are the cross-cultural exchanges which have enriched the diverse artistic traditions of Europe and the Americas.
+Connections between art works and their cultural contexts are emphasi ed, as are the cross-cultural exchanges which have enriched the diverse artistic traditions of Europe and the Americas.
 Museum visits are required.
-Prerequisite: CSE099, ENA/ENG099, ESA099, ENA/ENC101
+Prerequisi e: CSE099, ENA/ENG099, ESA099, ENA/ENC101